cFocusWeb/blanchette-website/content/singles/historique.en.md

 i18nlanguage: en
 draft: false
 teamimage: history-en.png
-imagedesc: "The Blanchettes, together at the first SHAKER Kitchen & Mixology restaurant: a project signaling the beginning of a new era.
+imagedesc: "The Blanchette, together at the first SHAKER Kitchen & Mixology restaurant: a project signaling the beginning of a new era.
 It's in their office adjacent to the restaurant that they meet each day and collaborate to further their common projects."
-imageordre: "From left to right : Vincent, André-François, Kimpton, Simon and David"
+imageordre: "From left to right: Vincent, André-François, Kimpton, Simon and David"
 partnerdesc1: >-
   With the expansion of the group, the Blanchette family surrounds itself with the best to ensure they reach their goals.
 partnerdesc2: Discover their trusted associates and experts!